-- (a) The following conduct or behaviour against a Discloser (or against an individual who is suspected to have made or be planning to make a disclosure of Reportable Conduct) will not be tolerated: - dismissal or changes in work conditions that disadvantage or discriminate against the BAC Employee; - injury or harm to a person or damage to their property; - harassment or intimidation; - damage to reputation, business or financial position; or - the threat of any of the above actions,
+- (a) The following conduct or behaviour against a Discloser (or against an individual who is suspected to have made or be planning to make a disclosure of Reportable Conduct) will not be tolerated: - i.
+Dismissal or changes in work conditions that disadvantage or discriminate against the BAC Employee; - ii.
+Injury or harm to a person or damage to their property; - iii.
+Harassment or intimidation; - iv.
+Damage to reputation, business or financial position; or - v.
+The threat of any of the above actions,